-The main contributions of this paper are summarized as follows: \begin{itemize} \item \textbf{Topology-Aware Coordination Architecture:} We propose a novel MARL framework that utilizes graph-based feature aggregation to capture the underlying relational structures of UAV networks.
-This architecture enables agents to perform spatial reasoning beyond simple numerical observations, leading to more stable coordination in interference-limited regimes. \item \textbf{Signaling Stability and Resource Efficiency:} Through the integration of a handoff-penalized reward function and energy-efficient policy learning, our framework achieves a superior balance between coverage expansion and signaling stability.
-Experimental data show that TAG-MAPPO reduces redundant handoffs by nearly 50\% in sparse topologies while maintaining optimized propulsion and communication power consumption. \item \textbf{Autonomous Resilience and Self-Healing:} We introduce a robust training paradigm incorporating \textit{Random Observation Shuffling} (ROS), which empowers the network to adapt to dynamic agent populations.
-Our results demonstrate a unique self-healing capability where the system restores over 90\% of service coverage following a random node failure. \item \textbf{Fairness Optimization via Structural Reconfiguration:} We provide a critical insight into the system's ability to resolve service overlaps under resource-constrained conditions.
-Our analysis reveals that in crowded urban environments, the framework can strategically re-optimize its spatial deployment after a node failure to achieve a more balanced resource distribution, effectively surpassing its pre-failure fairness performance. \end{itemize}
+The main contributions of this paper are summarized as follows: \begin{itemize} \item \textbf{Topology-Aware Coordination Architecture:} We propose a MARL framework utilizing graph-based feature aggregation to capture relational structures.
+This enables spatial reasoning beyond simple observations, leading to stable coordination in interference-limited regimes. \item \textbf{Signaling Stability and Resource Efficiency:} Integrating a handoff-penalized reward function with energy-efficient policy learning achieves a superior balance between coverage and signaling stability.
+Results show TAG-MAPPO reduces redundant handoffs by nearly 50 percent in sparse topologies while maintaining optimized energy efficiency. \item \textbf{Autonomous Resilience via ROS:} We introduce a robust training paradigm incorporating ROS, regularizing the policy to be permutation-invariant and resilient to population fluctuations.
+By internalizing coordination logic under stochastic failures, the framework generalizes to unpredictable ruptures, restoring over 90 percent of service coverage following random node failures. \item \textbf{Fairness Optimization via Structural Reconfiguration:} Our analysis reveals that in crowded urban environments, the framework strategically re-optimizes spatial deployment after failure to mitigate co-channel interference, effectively surpassing its pre-failure fairness performance. \end{itemize}

 The remaining sections of this paper are organized as follows.
 Section~\ref{sec:related_work} reviews related work on UAV deployment and MARL for UAV swarms.
 Sections~\ref{sec:system_model} and~\ref{sec:problem_formulation} respectively present the system model and problem formulation.
 Section~\ref{sec:proposed_framework} details the proposed TAG-MAPPO framework.
 Section~\ref{sec:simulation_results} discusses the simulation setup and performance evaluation.
 Finally, Section~\ref{sec:conclusion} concludes the paper.